Take some time to sit quietly and appreciate everything that you have. Happiness is not in having more physical wealth but having less wants.

 Speaking of comparisons, be true to yourself.
 Stop worrying about being accepted by others.
 This too can cause unnecessary stresses.
 Don’t dilute your light for something superficial.
 The light bulb may shine bright now, but it is in no comparison to the sun.

-Yecheilyah (e-SEE-li-yah, affectionately nicknamed EC) is an Author, Blogger, and Poet and lives in Marietta, GA with her wonderful husband.
+Yecheilyah (e-SEE-li-yah, affectionately nicknamed EC) is an Author, Blogger, and Poet.
 She is the founder of Literary Korner Publishing and The PBS Blog.
-She enjoys helping other authors via her blog interviews and book reviews.
-The PBS Blog has been among Reedsy's Best Book Review blogs of 2017 and 2018.
-When she’s not writing, Yecheilyah is teaching Pre-K and spending time with her lovely family. https://www.yecheilyahysrayl.com/
+She enjoys helping other writers through her book reviews, author interviews and other writing services for authors.
+The PBS Blog is where she does most of her writing where she's received 13 blog awards from her peers and has been among Reedsy's Best Book Review blogs of 2017 and 2018.
+When she's not writing, Yecheilyah is studying and spending time with her lovely family.
+She lives in Marietta, GA with her wonderful and supportive husband.

 View all posts by Yecheilyah